-Any Member, whose conduct is deemed by the Best Practice Committee and the Executive Committee to be contrary to this Code may be expelled from the Association.
+Any Member who is deemed by the Best Practice Committee and the Executive Committee to have acted in deliberate contravention of this Code or is found by a Court to have acted unlawfully, may be expelled from the Association.

-- Strive to adhere to the best industry practice, and be mindful of the standards terms, contracts and other recommendations approved by the Association.
+Strive to adhere to the best industry practice, and be mindful of the standard terms, contracts and other recommendations approved by the Association.